SharePoint

 How to get Remote Debugging work properly

 Remote Debugging is a great feature to use, especially when you work with virtual machines.
 It allows you to develop and debug locally but have the code running on another machine, virtual or physical.
 Microsoft SharePoint can’t be installed on a Windows Vista or XP workstation, but needs to be installed on Windows Server 2003 or 2008, so the general recommendations has been for developers to have either Windows Server as their main OS or have a virtual machine with Windows Server.
+None of these work that well; either you have problems debugging your components and you have to rely on traces or message boxes or you have to have a virtual machine with a full development environment, which will not resemble a production machine.

 Windows XP